jtligon/silver-octo-dollop/README.md

+# MotionEye for Fitlet2

-A bootc based deployment of motioneye in a container for use with an x86 device that has a webcam plugged into it.
+A bootc-based deployment of MotionEye in a container for use with an x86 device that has a webcam plugged into it.

 [![Container Repository on Quay](https://quay.io/repository/jtligon/fitlet2/status "Container Repository on Quay")](https://quay.io/repository/jtligon/fitlet2)

 ## Overview

-This repository contains a containerized deployment of MotionEye using bootc and Podman, designed for x86 devices with webcam support.
-MotionEye provides a web-based interface for video surveillance, motion detection, and recording capabilities.
-The container is built using a `containerfiles/motioneye.Containerfile` (compatible with Podman and Docker), following modern best practices.
+This repository contains two different container types:

+1. **MotionEye Container** (`containerfiles/motioneye.Containerfile`)
+   - A standard container for running MotionEye
+   - Can be run on any system with Podman/Docker
+   - Provides video surveillance, motion detection, and recording capabilities
+   - Suitable for testing and development

+2. **Fitlet Bootc Container** (`containerfiles/fitlet.Containerfile`)
+   - A bootc-based container that creates a complete OS image
+   - Specifically designed for Fitlet2 hardware
+   - Includes Cockpit for web-based system management
+   - Provides a complete, bootable OS with MotionEye integration
+   - Suitable for production deployment on Fitlet2 devices

 ## Hardware Requirements